JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

    ```

 4. **Install Dependencies**:
-   - The repository includes `requirements_CPUonly.txt`.
+   - The repository includes `requirements_CPUonly.txt`, which you also need to install even if you only want to use the new GPU/Chatterbox-version.
 Install with:
      ```bash
      pip install -r requirements_CPUonly.txt
      ```
-   - Contents of `requirements_CPUonly.txt`:
+   - Contents of `requirements_CPUonly.txt` (You can delete the 'coqui-tts' line if you only want to use Chatterbox):
      ```
      coqui-tts==0.26.2
      torch==2.7.1